stacristo/ntx-devops-test/README.md

 ### 6. Check Web Applications
 1. SSH to each virtual machine for the web application
-2. Checked whether [deploy.yml](.github/workflows/deploy.yml) successfuly deployed the docker image to each instance
+2. Checked whether [deploy.yml](.github/workflows/deploy.yml) successfuly deployed the docker image to each instance ´´´ docker ps -a | grep ntx-devops-test
-   '''
-   docker ps -a | grep ntx-devops-test
-   '''
+   ´´´
 3. If the container is running, checked whether the application is also running by accessing the IP for the web application defined in the Vagrantfile.
-This will show the Node.js web application 'Hi there!
-I'm being served from {hostname}!'
+This will show the Node.js web application ´Hi there!
+I'm being served from {hostname}!´
    ![screenshot of deployment result](assets/images/applicationInstances.png)

 ---